mischkowina/fractol/README.md

 `git clone` the repo on your computer.
 `cd` into `fractol/`.
 Run `make` to compile.
+If the display size does not fit your screen, you can adjust the variables WIDTH & HEIGHT in the header file `fractol.h`.

 ### How to run it
 Run `./fractol` to see the available options.
 There are different fractals and color-schemes available.